Avaiga/taipy-doc/docs/manuals/deployment/prepare-taipy-for-deployment.md

 ## A basic application as an example

-Create a file _main.py_ and put the following content inside:
+Create a file _main.py_, put the following content inside, then install _Taipy_ with `pip install taipy`:
 ```python
 import taipy as tp